 How to Make the Crispy Chicken

-- Prepare the Chicken: Cut the chicken in strips, and place in a mixing bowl.
+- Prepare the Chicken: Cut the chicken breasts into strips, and place in a mixing bowl.

-- Make the Marinade: Add all the marination ingredients to the chicken: all purpose flour, corn flour, egg white, soy sauce, and seasonings.
+- Make the Marinade: Add all the marination ingredients to the chicken: all purpose flour, cornstarch, egg white, soy sauce, and seasonings.

 - Marinate: Mix well and marinate for at least 30 minutes or overnight in the fridge.

 - Fry the Chicken: Heat oil in a skillet, and add the chicken.
 Fry on both sides for 2-3 minutes each until golden brown.
 Remove from the skillet, and set aside while you make the sauce.